Short-Term Health Insurance Plan

 How does short-term health insurance coverage work?

-The WPS Short-Term Health Insurance Plan lets you choose the coverage period, from 30 to 364 days.
-You can apply for a new plan when the initial one ends, but the combined coverage period may not be more than 18 months.
+The WPS Short-Term Health Insurance Plan lets you choose your coverage period, from 28 days to 90 days.
+You can apply for a new plan when the initial one ends, but the combined coverage period cannot exceed 120 days in a 12-month period.

 The WPS Statewide Network allows you to select from thousands of top-quality health care professionals at top-tier facilities across Wisconsin.